 Make it stink.
 Place ammonia soaked rags or mothballs in or near the area where the animal is entering and exiting.
 Soak rags every day to keep them smelling strong or place them in a container.
 Ammonia mimics predator urine which can be intimidating especially for small mammals.

-You're a noisy neighbor.
+You’re a noisy neighbor.
 Play a radio near the area where the animal is entering and exiting.
-Talk rad io stations tend to work the best as wildlife likes it quiet.
+Talk radio stations tend to work the best as wildlife like it quiet.

 Can you turn off the lights?

 Place a portable light near or shining into the area where the animal is entering and exiting.
 Animals prefer the cover of darkness when they are hiding or nesting.

 Remember deploy as many deterrents as possible at the first sign of the problem.

 No all night buffet line here.
 Use well constructed trash cans with secure lids.
 If possible store trash containers indoors.

 Harvest ripe fruits and vegetables right away and enclose your garden with an appropriate barrier.
 Keep compost contained in a bin or container.
 Don’t leave pet food outside, especially overnight.